mkubaczyk/helmsman/CONTRIBUTION.md

 ## Releasing Helmsman

 Release is automated via GitHub Actions based on Git tags.
 [Goreleaser](https://goreleaser.com) builds and publishes binaries to GitHub Releases, while the Docker workflow builds and pushes images to GHCR.
+Release notes are auto-generated from commit messages.

 To cut a release:

-1. Create a PR updating [release-notes.md](release-notes.md) with the new version and changelog.
-2. Get approval and merge the PR.
+1. Ensure commits on master follow the commit message convention.
-3. Create and push the tag on the merged commit:
+2. Create and push the tag:
    ```bash
    git checkout master && git pull
    git tag -a vX.Y.Z -m "vX.Y.Z"
    git push --tags
    ```

-The tag triggers the build pipeline which runs tests, creates the GitHub release with binaries, and pushes the Docker image.
+The tag triggers the build pipeline which runs tests, creates the GitHub release with binaries and auto-generated changelog, and pushes the Docker image.